Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 ## Lab Overview

 This implementation involves creating a Chrome extension that enhances the functionality of Microsoft Purview within the Chrome browser.
 DLP allows you to monitor onboarded Windows 10, and Windows 11 and onboarded macOS devices running any of the three latest released versions.
 Once a device is onboarded, DLP detects when sensitive items are used and shared.
-This gives you the visibility and control you need to ensure that they're used and protected properly, and to help prevent risky behaviour that might compromise them.
+This gives you the visibility and control you need to ensure that they're used and protected properly and to help prevent risky behaviour that might compromise them.

 ## Lab scenario

-In this lab you'll be implementing the Microsoft Purview extension for Google Chrome in a controlled lab environment to secure the data.
+In this lab, you'll be implementing the Microsoft Purview extension for Google Chrome in a controlled lab environment to secure the data.
 The primary objective is to fortify the data security measures, particularly by safeguarding against the uploading of data from unauthorized or unapproved browsers.

 ## Lab objectives

 In this lab, you will complete the following tasks:
 + Task 1 – Prerequisites
-+ Task 2 : Create a Data Loss Prevention policy
++ Task 2: Create a Data Loss Prevention policy
-+ Task 3 : Updating Endpoint settings
++ Task 3: Updating Endpoint settings
-+ Task 4 : Test the Extension
++ Task 4: Test the Extension

 ## Estimated timing: 120 minutes